giampaolo/pyftpdlib/docs/tutorial.rst

 ==================

-If desired, you can limit the transfer speed for downloads and uploads by using the `ThrottledDTPHandler <api.html#pyftpdlib.handlers.ThrottledDTPHandler>`__ class.
+If desired, you can limit the transfer speed for downloads and uploads by using the `ThrottledDTPHandler`_ class.
 The basic idea behind ``ThrottledDTPHandler`` is to wrap sending and receiving in a data counter, and temporary "sleep" the data channel so that you burst to no more than X Kb/sec on average.

 .. code-block:: python